Attempt at Perfecting Non-Relativistic Quantum Mechanics Based on Interaction: Prepare a Superposed State Starting from an Eigenstate

 Some physical quantities are exchanged between entangled parts by their INTs.
-If the INT ceases, then no momentum is exchanged between the particle and the apparatus in (1), so the entangled state is disentangled and no such superposed state $|\vec{p}_1\rangle+|\vec{p}_2\rangle$ of a free particle can be obtained.
-This example explains that the entangled states and the approximately superposed state are determined by the Schr\"{o}dinger equation including an INT.
-Can someone imagine any way to circumvent INTs to obtain superposed states of a free particle?
+If the INT ceases, then no momentum (or other physical quantities) is exchanged between the particle and the apparatus in Eq.
+(1), so the entangled state is disentangled and no such superposed state $|\vec{p}_1\rangle+|\vec{p}_2\rangle$ of a free particle can be obtained.
+These examples explain that the entangled states and the approximately superposed states are determined by the Schr\"{o}dinger equation of CS including at least one INT.
+Can someone imagine any way to circumvent INT to obtain superposed states of a free particle?

-It is reasonable to consider the INT between a particle and a macro-apparatus similar to the case of decoherence \cite{W. H. Zurek}, in which the environment entangles with a quantum system, and then destroys the coherence among its states due to unavoidable INT between them.
-We suggest the mass ratio of proton/electron, 1836, or other constant in some specific case, being as a criterion of neglecting the change of state of one object in a CS, if the mass, or energy, magnitude of momentum, \textit{etc.}, of the object is 1836 times that of a particle, like the proton in a hydrogen atom.
+It is reasonable to consider the INT between a particle and a macro-apparatus or environment similar to the case of decoherence \cite{W. H. Zurek}, in which the environment entangles with a quantum system, and then destroys the coherence in its superposed states due to unavoidable INT between them in a not short evolution time.

+We suggest the mass ratio of proton/electron, 1836, or other constant in some specific case, being as a criterion of neglecting the change of state of one object in a CS, if the mass, or energy, or magnitude of momentum, \textit{etc.}, of the object is 1836 times a corresponding quantity of a particle, like the proton in a hydrogen atom in NQM.
 We call such an object a \textit{large object} (LO).

-\section{MODIFICATIONS AND EXPLANATIONS}
+In a short evolution time, the change of an LO's state approximately does not affect a quantum system when they interact each other, although the INT always affects the quantum system.

+\section{Modifications and Explanations}

-In the concept of wave-particle duality of QM, the wave and particle properties of a particle are equally intrinsic, and they are all independent of INT.
-Our modification \cite{T. H. Zeng}: Wave property is based on INT.
+On the concept of wave-particle duality in NQM, the wave and particle properties of a particle are equally intrinsic, and they are all independent of INT.
+Our modification is: Wave property is based on INT.
 An INT with an LO makes a particle behave with the property of superposition of probability waves or states, and then behave with the property of interference.
-If there is no INT, the probability wave phenomena of a particle will not appear.
+Two or more particles, as a CS, have the property of superposition of probability waves or states due to interactions.
+If there is no INT, a free particle will not show the probability wave phenomena.
 A de Broglie wave vector may be considered as only a parameter corresponding to a definite momentum and energy of a free particle.